 Secure Storage

-A secure, enclosed garage with alarm and CCTV systems is typically required.
-Purpose-built storage facilities may attract the best rates.
+An enclosed garage with alarm and CCTV is typically required.
+Purpose-built secure facilities may attract the best rates.

 5